berachain/cosmprund/README.md

 Due to inefficiencies of iavl and the simple approach of this tool, it can take ages to prune the data of a large node.

-We are working on integrating this natively into the Cosmos-sdk and Tendermint
+We are working on integrating this natively into the Cosmos-sdk and CometBFT

 ## How to use

-Cosmprund works of a data directory that has the same structure of a normal cosmos-sdk/tendermint node.
-By default it will prune all but 10 blocks from tendermint, and all but 10 versions of application state.
+Cosmprund works of a data directory that has the same structure of a normal cosmos-sdk/cometbft node.
+By default it will prune all but 10 blocks from cometbft, and all but 10 versions of application state.

 > Note: Application pruning can take a very long time dependent on the size of the db.